endernewton/iter-reason/README.md

   # train on COCO for 720K iterations, reducing at 500K and 640K.
   ./experiments/scripts/train.sh 1 coco 50a64 72
   ```
-  To train and test the reasoning modules:
+  To train and test the reasoning modules (right now supporting ResNet):
   ```Shell
   ./experiments/scripts/train_memory.sh [GPU_ID] [DATASET] [MEM] [STEPS] [ITER]
   # MEM is the type of reasoning modules to use, for example